AdobeDocs/real-time-cdp-collaboration.en/help/guide/collaborate/activate.md

 As a publisher, discover how to activate audiences across multiple channels using Adobe Real-Time CDP Collaboration.

 The functionality to activate audiences for campaigns is available to publisher organizations only.
-Advertiser organizations can share audiences with publishers, who will activate these audiences in campaigns.
+Advertiser organizations can [share audiences](/help/guide/collaborate/share.md) with publishers, who will activate these audiences in campaigns.
 Read more about the [end-to-end workflow](/help/guide/end-to-end-workflow.md) for advertisers and publishers.

-As a publisher, you can activate audiences [shared](/help/guide/collaborate/share.md) with you by your collaborator.

 ![Activate workflow to an Amazon S3 destination.](/help/assets/collaborate/activate/activate-to-amazon-s3.png)